 Education: Attended Temple University, 1961-1962; University of Massachusetts at Amherst, M.A, 1972; University of Massachusetts at Amherst, Ed.D, 1977

-Other Facts: Spokesperson for Jell-O for 25 years, beginning in 1974.
+Television spokesman for Jell-O for more than 25 years, beginning in 1974.

 All of his children have names beginning with an E, to represent excellence.